kzar/NETBANX-Magento-payment-module--iitc-/README.markdown

 The module was originally released commercially with IITC Ltd. but as the company is stopping trading and NETBANX released their own module I have decided to open source it.

-You can still <(view the original page)[http://iitc.info/products/magento-netbanx]> for now although any new information is going to be either left here or <(on my blog)[http://kzar.co.uk/blog/view/netbanx-magento-payment-module]>.
+You can still [view the original page](http://iitc.info/products/magento-netbanx) for now although any new information is going to be either left here or [on my blog](http://kzar.co.uk/blog/view/netbanx-magento-payment-module).

 Installation
 ------------